Hisham9995/Cryptocurrencies/README.md

 The Unsupervised machine learning was used to identify clusters of the cyptocurrencies the K-Means method iterating from 1 to 10

-The best K value appears to be 4 so we would conclude on an output of 4 clusters
+The best K value is 4 so we would conclude on an output of 4 clusters